With the rise of online reviews and social media, a single negative experience can damage a...

 This not only delays the onboarding process but also diverts HR resources away from more strategic initiatives, forcing them to manage the fallout from these errors.
 The need to correct or compensate for faulty screenings increases workload, strains internal resources, and can lead to frustration within the HR team, ultimately diminishing their ability to focus on enhancing overall talent acquisition and management strategies.

 Inefficient use of internal resources not only leads to frustration but also diverts attention from more strategic initiatives.
-A well-oiled credentialing process should minimize the burden on your team, allowing them to focus on higher-value tasks that drive your organization forward.
+A well-oiled licensing process should minimize the burden on your team, allowing them to focus on higher-value tasks that drive your organization forward.

 Improving Your Current Program